 Tembo tsuba.
 Accompanied by an NTK certificate dated Heisei 21 certifying the tsuba.

-A fine large octagonal Higo tsuba with kiri leaves in gold and silver nunome-zogan, the iron with a good colour, 19th century.
+A fine large Higo tsuba with kiri leaves in gold and silver nunome-zogan, the iron with a good colour, 19th century.